-Since 1994, OECD has published several reports and in 2001 a Guidance Manual for Governments, which provides information about issues and potential benefits and costs associated with EPR.
+Since 1994, OECD has published several reports, namely Extended Producer Responsibility: A Guidance Manual for Governments which provides information about issues and potential benefits and costs associated with EPR.
 Drawing on the experience of OECD countries, it provides a set of principles to guide policy makers as they make decisions about EPR policy and programmes.
 The Guidance Manual also identifies several policy instruments for implementing EPR: take-back, economic instruments e.g. advanced disposal fees, deposit-refund, a combined upstream tax/downstream subsidy and standards.

 As EPR policies develop in OECD countries, a systematic economic analysis and assessment is required more than ever.
 To this end, the OECD organised a workshop in 2002 on Economic Aspects of Extended Producer Responsibility.
 Some important questions answered by the workshop concerned how to set economically sound objectives, devise cost effective EPR policy instruments and ensure that appropriate evaluation and feedback mechanisms are in place to verify.

 To help governments make more informed decisions about EPR implementation and assess the social costs of such policy, an OECD report proposes a framework for analysing the costs and benefits of such programmes: “Analytical Framework for Evaluating the Costs and Benefits of Extended Producer Responsibility Programmes”.